by-jp/www.byjp.me/content/notes/twitter/6841578378/index.md

 - imported
 - from-twitter
 ---
-Avatar is no Shakespearean tale but it does the job, and with egrossing style\!
+Avatar is no Shakespearean tale but it does the job, and with egrossing style!